 Optimize landing pages with A/B testing and make sure they include robust calls-to-action to encourage conversions.
 Also, don’t follow site visitors indefinitely – it might be perceived as harassment or stalking.
 Strike early but don’t prolong your campaign if you’re not seeing results.
 Some users may convert in other ways, like making an in-store purchase.
 When site visitors have converted, don’t serve them with the same ads again – try remarketing a different product or service.

-For more advanced Google remarketing tips, consult a AdWords management agency now.
+For more advanced Google remarketing tips, consult a Google Ads management agency now.